AT&T Stadium: Construction and design

 Originally estimated at $650 million, the stadium's actual construction cost rose to $1.15 billion, making it one of the most expensive sports venues ever built.
 To aid Cowboys owner and general manager, Jerry Jones, in paying the construction costs of the new stadium, Arlington voters approved the increase of the city's sales tax by 0.5%, the hotel occupancy tax by 2%, and car rental tax by 5%.
 The City of Arlington provided over $325 million (including interest) in bonds as funding, and Jones covered any cost overruns.
-Also, the NFL provided the Cowboys with an additional $150 million loan, following its policy for facilitating financing for the construction of new stadiums.
+The NFL provided the Cowboys with an additional $150 million loan, following its policy for facilitating financing for the construction of new stadiums.

-To prevent the Sun's glare from interfering with any players' eyesight, the vast majority of football fields are oriented north-south instead of east-west.
-However, AT&T Stadium was built with the field oriented east-west and with large windows on the western side.
-During afternoon games, this design allows sunlight to come into the stadium at an angle that can interfere with players' vision; some players have complained about this problem.

-Lead architect on the design team at HKS Architects for the project was Bryan Trubey, who has stated that the overarching concept for the stadium was "...that this should not be just a stadium, but should almost be built like a civic structure."
+The lead architect on the design team at HKS Architects for the project was Bryan Trubey, who has stated that the overarching concept for the stadium was "...that this should not be just a stadium, but should almost be built like a civic structure."

 A pair of nearly 300 ft-tall arches spans the length of the stadium dome (one of the tallest domes in the world), anchored to the ground at each end.
 The new stadium also includes "more than 3,000 Sony LCD displays throughout the luxury suites, concourses, concession areas and more, offering fans viewing options that extend beyond the action on the field".
-It also houses a center-hung Mitsubishi video display board that was the largest HDTV screen in the world at the time of their installation.
+It also houses a center-hung Mitsubishi video display board that was the largest HDTV screen in the world at the time of its installation.
 It has since been surpassed in size by the Panasonic "Big Hoss" video board (218 feet (66 m) wide and 94.6 feet (28.8 m) tall) at Texas Motor Speedway.
 Glass doors, allowing each end zone to be opened, were designed and constructed by Dallas-based Haley-Greer glass systems.